 Be Safe – what does it look like to Be Safe in school?

-Pupils should respond with some of the following: washing hands, remaining in bubbles, following the one way system around school, lining up with spaces between friends, playing non-contact games outdoors, catch it bin it kill it, not sharing equipment, leaving bikes and scooters in the designated areas, not sharing food, telling an adult if something is unsafe, not coming to school with a temperature/ persistent cough, keeping equipment tidy…
+Pupils should respond with some of the following: washing hands before and after eating, following adult instructions, playing non-contact games outdoors, leaving bikes and scooters in the designated areas, not sharing food, telling an adult if something is unsafe (including unsafe behaviour online), keeping equipment tidy…

 Be Kind – what does it look like to Be Kind at school?